alanhkarp/SitePasswordWeb/README.md

 associated with the nickname for the account and is used to calculate your site password.
 That means you can only have a single user name for a given nickname.
-If you want to use different user names for the same site, follow the instructions for
+If you want to use different user names for the same site, follow the instructions in section *Shared Machines*.
-<a href="#sharedinfo">Shared Machines</a>.

 SitePassword will attempt to fill in the userid field of a login form.
 If you don't see it when you think you should, one of a few things happened.